koles/ya-csv/README.md

 Event based CSV parser and writer for Node.js suitable for processing large CSV streams.

+  * Designed for high performance and ease of use.
+  * RFC 4180 compliance with optional extensions.
+  * Zero dependencies.

+## Example

     // A simple echo program:
     var csv = require('ya-csv');